 - When RAM is zero, the target device write cache is only written to the local disk.

-When the local disk is out of space, the target device vDisk IO goes in to a pause state waiting for more local disk free space to become available.
-This condition has a negative impact on workload continuity; thus, Citrix recommends allocating enough local disk free space.
+When the local disk is out of space, the target device vDisk IO goes in to a pause state.
+It waits for more local disk free space to become available.
+This condition has a negative impact on workload continuity; Citrix recommends allocating enough local disk free space.

 The amount of RAM specified does not change the local disk free space requirement.
 The more RAM assigned, the more vDisk IOs temporarily saved in RAM cache before all data gets flushed back to the VHDX file.
 The RAM reduces the initial VHDX expansion rate.